 - The day after the surgery is typically the best time for the surgery scheduler or the front desk staff to follow up with a patient satisfaction survey.

-- Following up and following through this entire process with clear indicators of dependencies, full transparency between the patient, surgery scheduler on both your practice’s side and the hospital/ASC’s side, the surgeon is needed to ensure closing the loop on Surgery scheduling and successful surgeries.
+- Following up and following through this entire process with clear indicators of dependencies helps you do more surgeries.
+If you provide full transparency between the patient, surgery scheduler on both your practice’s side and the hospital/ASC’s side, you will certainly close more surgeries.
+You would also need your surgeon to ensure closing the loop on surgery scheduling and successful surgeries.

 COVID – special considerations for your surgery scheduling process